-Our farmers work as a collaborate network providing Cafe Nor with specialty coffees coming from the surrounding area of Jinotega and Matagalpa, Esteli, Madriz and Nueva Segovia on the Dipilto-Jalapa mountain range.
+Our farmers work as a collaborate network providing Nor with specialty coffees coming from the surrounding areas of Jinotega, Matagalpa, Esteli, Madriz and Nueva Segovia on the Dipilto-Jalapa mountain range.

 We provide our farmers access to financing by providing them with contracts for getting loans with local microfinancing institutions or – in special cases – directly by NOR.

 We provide our farmers with access to technical assistance in the different aspects of growing and processing in order to help them improve their quality of coffee and the sustainable use of their land, water and forest resources.

 We maintain deep partnerships with friendly farmers who share our philosophy in organic fine cocoa in Guatemala, organic specialty coffees from Colombia, Bolivia and Peru and organic olives, olive oil, honey and dried fruits from Peru.
 We have collaborated with Funenuse, Fundeser, TechnoServe, MEDA and others on these aspects of our business and continue to work to provide more and better opportunities for our farmers.